 It is as if her dress places her in disadvantage not only as a participant in this program but also in public life in general.

 Honestly is this really what God in all His wisdom wanted women to look like in public, ‘black crows’ as some clerics have put it?
 Would God really be so evil that He wanted women to suffer so much under those black layers while men can just strut around in shorts and go topless in public in the +50c heat?
 How can a human being even interact normally with all these obstructions?
 Would He make women cover every inch of their bodies and be deprived of fresh air, oxygen and the health benefits of the suns rays on their skin resulting in not only the woman’s illness but her offspring as well?
 If this were what God intended for all women, all over the world, then how would women be able to wear this in the jungle or in the savanna where so many women live and work without even a hope of air-conditioning?
 They would die of heat stroke or dehydration in no time!

-Now I believe in freedom of speech and dress but what bothers me about extremes like this is how it goes against the teachings of Islam.
+Now I believe in freedom of speech and dress but what bothers me about extremes like this is how it goes against the basics of Islam which teaches that moderate approach to everything is the best way.
 Extremism in any form or way always has a negative influence on humans.
 Going to extremes in any aspect of life is never good.
 And if this is not overly extreme, then what is?

 I just don’t believe God intended half the world’s population to be invisible shadows.
 That just doesn’t make any sense.